cesarsiguencia/readme-professional-generator/README.md

 ## Installation
 Clone this repository to your local drive.
-Make sure NODE is installed through the terminal on your machine.
+Make sure NODE is install on your computer.

 ## Usage